ikmdev/fhir-server/README.md

 ## Building the Server

-To build this FHIR server, execute the following from the top level:
+If you want to modify or build this code, to build this FHIR server, execute the following from the top level:

 ```bash
 docker build . -t ghcr.io/ikmdev/fhir-server:latest